sequentech/ivr-lambdas/README.md

 nix develop
 ```

-You can build the lambdas using [cargo-lambda] as mentioned in the
+You can build the lambdas for deployment using [cargo-lambda] as mentioned in
-[Rust runtime for AWS Lambda]:
+the [Rust runtime for AWS Lambda]:

 ```bash
 cargo lambda build --release --arm64